April 26 - Heartfelt History™

 Image via Wikimedia Commons, public domain

-Born April 26, 1886 Gertrude “Ma” Rainey was a pioneer of the Blues.
+Born April 26, 1886, Gertrude “Ma” Rainey was a pioneer of the Blues.
 She recorded almost a hundred songs including “Bo-Weavil Blues,” “Moonshine Blues,” and “Ma Rainey’s Black Bottom.”
 After she stopped performing Ma Rainey owned several theaters in her hometown of Columbus, Georgia.
+She was known for her “gold teeth” and massive necklaces made of gold coins.
+She traveled in her own private deluxe railcar, which was a rare and powerful symbol of wealth for a Black woman in the Jim Crow era.

 Image via Wikimedia Commons, public domain in the US.